“We love because he first loved us.” ~ 1 John 4:19

 Watching a friend or family member age can be difficult.
 Children of Aging Parents and Others’ Support Group (COAP) – meets the 2nd and 4th Tuesdays of each month at 7 pm in Room N152 (our Chapel).

-Church by Special Delivery/Home-bound Ministry – honors the home-bound and residents of nursing homes and assisted living centers and reflects the love of God toward them and their caregivers.
-Visitors, piano players, bingo callers, sing-a-long leaders, game players, devotion presenters and people willing to help with party planning are some of the volunteers that are needed in this ministry.
-All ages are needed as we bring the church and God’s love to those who are residents of area assisted living, memory care or private care homes.
-Individuals, Sunday school classes, and other small groups who are interested, can contact email@example.com or Kay McGowan at 972.596.7186.
-Visit the Church by Special Delivery page for more information.
+Honors those residing in nursing homes, memory care facilities, assisted living facilities, and private care homes and reflects the love of God toward them and their care-givers.
+Visitors, piano players, bingo callers, sing-a-long leaders, game players, devotion presenters, and people willing to help with party planning are some of the volunteers that are needed in this ministry.
+All ages are needed as we bring the church and God’s love to those who are residents of area assisted living, memory care, nursing homes, or private care homes.
+Individuals, Sunday School classes, and other small groups who are interested can contact email@example.com or Kay McGowan at 972.596.7186.
+Visit the Assisted Living Ministry page for more information.

 Meets the 1st and 3rd Mondays of each month at 1 pm in Room N152 (Chapel).